September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Building a secure foundation

 Secure attachment grows from consistent, attuned caregiving.
 When a child’s needs are met reliably, they internalize the message: “You are safe.
 Your needs matter.”
-That sense of safety becomes a foundation for healthy relationships later in life.
+That sense of safety becomes a foundation for healthier relationships later in life.

 How insecure styles originate